tensorflow/models/domain_adaptation/README.md

 ## Introduction
 This code is the code used for the "Domain Separation Networks" paper by Bousmalis K., Trigeorgis G., et al. which was presented at NIPS 2016.
-The paper can be found here: https://arxiv.org/abs/1608.06019
+The paper can be found here: https://arxiv.org/abs/1608.06019.

 ## Contact
-This code was open-sourced by Konstantinos Bousmalis (konstantinos@google.com, github:bousmalis)
+This code was open-sourced by [Konstantinos Bousmalis](https://github.com/bousmalis) (konstantinos@google.com).

 ## Installation
 You will need to have the following installed on your machine before trying out the DSN code.